haydenthornlimb/linux-usb-block-driver/README.md

 ## Academic Project Notice

 This repository documents a project completed as part of Arizona State University coursework.
-Source code is not publicly included in order to respect course academic-integrity requirements.
+Some Source code is not publicly included in order to respect course academic-integrity requirements.